microsoft/fast/packages/fast-tooling/README.md

 ## Data utilities

-Data utilities are provided for the various data manipulations in the message system, they are also provided as exports.
+Data utilities are used for the various data manipulations in the message system, they are also provided as exports.

 ### Generating data from JSON schema